-Local communities are supported to adopt approaches that reduce dependence on bushmeat, reduce deforestation caused by slash and burn agriculture, and generate sustainable sources of firewood.
+Local communities are encouraged to adopt more sustainable livelihood approaches to reduce dependence on bushmeat, reduce deforestation caused by slash and burn agriculture, and generate sustainable sources of firewood.

 The introduction of SMART technology is helping to combat illegal poaching and bring offenders to justice.
 As more teams are trained to use SMART, levels of bushmeat hunting and ivory poaching are decreasing, giving endangered species a chance to recover.